Inifomeeo/microsh/README.md

 # Microsh

 **Microsh** is a basic Unix shell.
-It provides a command-line interface that allows users to interact with the operating system by executing commands, managing processes, and navigating the file system.
-The shell supports fundamental features such as running built-in and external commands, handling input/output redirection, and managing background processes.
+It provides a command-line interface that allows users to interact with the operating system by executing commands and navigating the file system.
+The shell supports fundamental features such as running built-in and external commands, handling input/output redirection, signal handling and managing background processes.

 ## Quick Start